lynnaloo/lynnaloo.github.io/_posts/2013-12-4-blog-introduction.md

 <h4> Benefits of Jekyll </h4>

 <ul>
+  <li>It is written in Ruby, but you don't actually need to know Ruby to use it</li>
-  <li>Github pages offers free-hosting and use Jekyll as their default parsing engine </li>
+  <li>Github pages offers free-hosting and uses Jekyll to generate static web pages </li>
   <li>It's ridiculously simple to setup a development environment</li>
-  <li>Github pages has a bunch of basic templates that you can use for
+  <li>Github pages has a bunch of basic themes that you can use for
-    a decent-looking site to start with</li>
+    a decent-looking place to start</li>
   <li>The official [Jekyll](http://jekyllrb.com/) web site looks great and
     has a ton of documentation</li>
   <li>I was able to quickly find a lot of great examples of cool open-source